-Our student population includes some 5,000 international students drawn from more than 100 countries.
+Our student population includes more than 6,000 international students.
 Our students have the opportunity to apply for student exchange or overseas study at more than 100 universities around the world.

 A focus on excellence

 The University of Tasmania is ranked in the top 350 universities in the world and is Australia’s premier university for teaching excellence, receiving more teaching awards than any other Australian university.

 In the Academic Ranking of World Universities, the University of Tasmania is ranked 201+ internationally (ARWU 2019).
 The QS World University Rankings result of 287 places us among the best in the world for earth and marine sciences and agriculture and forestry.

 Our research impacts the future prosperity of society and the environment through innovative new ideas.
 It focuses on five themes, and our leadership in these areas is demonstrated through our research institutes, including the Menzies Institute for Medical Research, the Institute for Marine and Antarctic Studies, the Centre of Excellence in Ore Deposits, and the Australian Centre for Research on Separation Science.
 The Antarctic Climate and Ecosystems Cooperative Research Centre and the Australian Maritime College are housed at the university.